 How can Tint World® help with lease return charges?

 Tint World® provides free End-Of-Lease Inspections, where our professional staff will examine your vehicle for damage that may lead to extra lease return charges when your lease expires.
 Tint World® full-service auto appearance & reconditioning center can help you save money, because when you suffer lease charges for damage to your leased vehicle at trade-in time, the price is usually defined by a dealership’s auto body repair center or a major collision center that will often replace damaged parts instead of repairing them for less.

 Understand the difference between normal and excessive wear:

 Normal wear is the minor and reasonable wear a vehicle endures in everyday, ordinary operation.
 Normal wear can include a few small door dings, paint scratches and stone chips less than 2 inches in diameter.

 Excessive wear includes occurrences beyond the normal or ordinary wear a vehicle endures.
 This includes wear caused by neglect, abuse, damage, poor maintenance, changing the vehicle’s appearance or using inferior parts and materials for repairs.
-Most damage over 2 inches in diameter fall into this category and can result in lease return charges.
+Most damages over 2 inches in diameter fall into this category and can result in lease return charges.